 The total cost of ownership involves adding all the initial costs of implementing the CMMS to the long-term costs of maintaining the solution.
 When deciding which CMMS to invest in, be sure to ask questions about the following costs:

-The value of a CMMS is easy to see, and implementing one can lower business costs between 12% and 18%.
+The value of a CMMS is easy to see, and implementing one can reduce production costs by 10% and a 10% reduction in operating expenses.
 However, to get a full grasp on the value a CMMS can bring to your company, you should look at the following metrics:

-- Overtime – average of hourly labour (including overtime) wasted
+- Overtime: Average of hourly labor (including overtime) wasted

 The positive effect